fbpx

 Understanding Double Closing and Assignment

 Alternatively, wholesalers may use an assignment contract.
 With this strategy, they contract the right to purchase a property and then assign that right to an end buyer for a fee.
-This type of transaction simplifies the process as it doesn’t require the wholesaler to finance the purchase; they simply facilitate the deal between the original seller and the end buyer.
+This type of transaction simplifies the process as it does not require the wholesaler to finance the purchase; they simply facilitate the deal between the original seller and the end buyer.

 Executing a Successful Close

-• Secure a Property: Get the property under a contract with a clear and enforceable purchase agreement that includes an assignable clause.
+• Secure a property: get the property under a contract with a clear and enforceable purchase agreement that includes an assignable clause

 Risks and How to Mitigate Them